 Eventually my kids grew up enough to cope without the elf, although not before they’d completely stopped believing in him.
-A quick google shows that most parents have wondered at some point how to quit Elf on the Shelf, with queries like “What age to stop Elf on the Shelf?” and my personal favourite “How to get rid of elves.”
+A quick google shows that most parents have wondered at some point how to get rid of Elf on the Shelf, with queries like “What age to stop Elf on the Shelf?” and my personal favourite “How to get rid of elves.”
+(Poison comes to mind).
 Here’s what I did:

 How to break up with Elf on the Shelf

 The graduation letter: Once I’d completely run out of ideas for Elf on the Shelf for older kids, and the 5th version of the flour angel raised little more than a snigger, I decided it was time to part ways.
 So on Christmas Eve, when my youngest was 10, Elfie – from his place in an empty cereal packet – held a graduation letter.
 In it, he’d written how proud he was of my kids for growing up so well, and how he now had to leave.
 “You see,” he told them, “There are other children who need help remembering to be good at Christmas, and not enough elves to fill the rota.
 So I have to go back home to Father Christmas, and be allocated another lucky family,” The kids took it well, and I took something off my list of seasonal pressures.